Sub Lt Miroslav Stanley Lansky RNVR

 him very much."

 The photograph on the left was taken on the day he turned 89, the 19 June, 2014, and the one on the right in 2012.
 Both are courtesy of his daughter, Tamara Lansky.

-Miroslav Stanley Lansky was the last officer alive who served on HMS Cassandra when it was torpedoed on the 11 December 1944 and on HMS Venomous
+Miroslav Stanley Lansky was the last officer alive who served on HMS Cassandra when she was torpedoed on the 11 December 1944 and on HMS Venomous

 German naval forces at Kristiansand in Norway on the 15 May 1945.
 He was in poor health when I contacted the family and I